 6. Busy people always have excuses not to work on their Q2.
 Productive people make time for them.

-Busy people do not have time for their Quadrant 2 goals/tasks.
+Busy people do not have time for their Quadrant 2 goals.
 When asked why, they say: “I’m busy.”
 “I don’t have time.”
-“I have this other urgent thing, so I’m going to put off this [Q2 task that’s going to make a huge impact on my life] for the time being.”
+“I have this other urgent thing, so I’m going to put off this Q2 task (even though it’s going to make a huge impact on my life) for now.”

 To the perpetually busy folks, consider this: What is time?
 It’s a construct to help us organize our life.
-Terms like “9am,” “January,” “Monday,” “2016” are created to make it easy to communicate with each other and collaborate.
+Terms like “9am,” “January,” “Monday,” and “2016” are created to easily communicate with others and to collaborate.
 What fills up our time is then a direct consequence of what we let into our days.

-In this noise-filled world today, when we don’t choose, our days will automatically be filled with to-do’s — others’ to-do’s.
+In this noise-filled world today, when we don’t choose, our days will automatically be filled with to-do’s — other people’s to-do’s.
 Even when you rigorously clear the stuff on your plate, there will always be new stuff that comes in later.
-Productive people understand this and that’s why they never wait until they are “free” for their Q2 goals.
+Productive people understand this and that’s why they never wait until they are “free” to do their Q2 goals.
 They make the time for their Q2 and always bump them up as priority on their to-do list.

 You will never have time for your Q2 if you wait to have free time.
 Make time for it.
 Q2 goals are goals that will make the greatest impact in your life.
-So, shouldn’t you start work on them now, to reap the maximum benefits later?
+How about starting work on them now so that you can reap maximum rewards sooner than later?